VictorTrapenok/grammar-ai.app/src/pages/terms.md

 We retain all rights, title, and interest in:

-- The MalO application and its technology
+- The Grammar AI application and its technology
 - All AI models and algorithms
 - Trademarks, logos, and branding
 - Documentation and user guides

 ### 7.2 User Content

-You retain ownership of content you create, but grant us a license to use it for:

-- App functionality and improvement
-- Research and development
-- Safety monitoring and analysis
+You retain full ownership of all text content you submit to the App.
+We do not store or retain your text content after processing.
+The corrected/translated text is provided to you in real-time and not retained on our servers.

 ## 8. Subscription and Payment Terms

 ### 8.1 Free Application

-MalO ver1.0.0 is provided free of charge with no subscription fees or in-app purchases.
+Grammar AI is provided free of charge with no subscription fees or in-app purchases.

 ### 8.2 Future Premium Features